jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 oc get WKC wkc-cr -o yaml
 ```

-- 4.Get ZenService custom resource out of the InMaintenance mode.
+- 4.Remove the `ignoreForMaintenance: true` from the ZenService custom resource.
-1)Edit the analyticsengine-sample with below command.

 ```
 oc edit ZenService lite-cr
 ```
-Remove the `ignoreForMaintenance: true` from the ZenService custom resource

 2)Save and Exit.
 Wait untile the ZenService Operator reconcilation completed and also the lite-cr in 'Completed' status.